jon-jacky/Piety/editors/edo.md

 *edo* session just where you left off, with all buffers intact, just by calling *main()* (or *edo.main()*) at the Python prompt.

-## Python ##

-**edo.py** provides new editor commands for running Python out of text buffers.

-- *linesP*: Execute selected lines using the *push* method from Python *code* module *InteractiveConsole* class.
-Here *lines* is a single line or range of lines indentified by one or two *ed* line addresses.
-Default is *dot*, the current line.

-- *linesR*: Execute selected lines using the builtin *exec* function.

-We provide both *P* and *R* commands because the behavior of *push* and *exec* are different. *P* treats the lines of code the same as the interactive Python interpreter.
-It prints the values of expressions even without any explicit *print* calls, but it requires that the code be formatted with a blank line preceding every *outdent* (a line with less indentation than its predecessor).
-An outdent that is not preceded with a blank line is reported as a syntax error, and the code is not executed.
-*R* uses builtin *exec* which runs the code instead of reporting an error.

 ## Shell ##

 The *wyshka* command line shell used by *edo* provides both the *ed*